Brasilia Travel Guide

 Brasilia Cathedral © Jose Eduardo Deboni

-Situated on top of the Brazilian highlands is the city of Brasilia, the purpose-built capital of Brazil and now the country's fourth-largest city.
-Most visitors pass through Brasilia International Airport, a major transport hub for the continent, without bothering to view the city, which, as primarily the seat of government, has little to compete with the allure and hedonism of Brazil's more mainstream destinations.
+Situated on top of the Brazilian highlands, Brasilia is the country's purpose-built capital, its seat of government and fourth-largest city.
+Most visitors pass through Brasilia International Airport, one of the continent's major transport hubs, without bothering to view the city.
+Indeed, they'll find little to rival the allure of Brazil's more mainstream destinations.

-Among the most famous of Brasilia's modernist structures are the Cathedral of Santuario Dom Bosco, with 7,400 pieces of illuminated Murano glass; the monolithic Palácio do Itamaraty; and the TV tower, which at 240 feet (72m) is home to the best views in town.
+Among the most famous of Brasilia's modernist structures are the Cathedral of Santuario Dom Bosco, the monolithic Palácio do Itamaraty, and the TV tower, which, at 240 feet (72m), offers the best views in town.

 Brasilia is located 720 miles (1,160km) from Rio de Janeiro and 626 miles (1,007km) from Sao Paulo.
-It is quite literally in the middle of nowhere, the only major inland city in the vast country.
-There are some worthwhile excursions from Brasilia, although the long distances make these overnight trips.
+As the only major inland city in this vast country, it is quite literally in the middle of nowhere.
+Still, visitors will find some worthwhile excursions outside the capital.
+The long distances involved make these overnight trips.
 Itiquira Falls is a 550 foot-high (168m) waterfall 60 miles (100km) from the city, and Caldas Novas - the world's largest natural hot springs resort - can be found 220 miles (360km) southeast of Brasilia.

 Become our Brasilia Travel Expert